Open positions

 DISABILITY

-Title I and Title V of the Americans with Disabilities Act of 1990, as amended, protect qualified individuals from discrimination based on disability in hiring, promotion, termination, compensation, benefits, training, job classification, referrals, and other employment aspects.
-Disability discrimination includes failing to provide reasonable accommodations for known physical or mental limitations of a qualified individual with a disability unless it causes undue hardship.
+Title I and Title V of the Americans with Disabilities Act of 1990, as amended, protect qualified individuals from discrimination based on disability in hiring, promotion, termination, compensation, benefits, training, job classification, referrals, and other terms and conditions of employment.
+Disability discrimination includes the failure to provide reasonable accommodations for the known physical or mental limitations of a qualified individual with a disability, unless doing so would impose an undue hardship.

 AGE

-The Age Discrimination in Employment Act of 1967, as amended, protects job applicants and employees aged 40 and older from age discrimination in hiring, promotion, termination, compensation, benefits, training, job classification, referrals, and other employment aspects.
+The Age Discrimination in Employment Act of 1967, as amended, protects job applicants and employees aged 40 and older from discrimination in hiring, promotion, termination, compensation, benefits, training, job classification, referrals, and other terms and conditions of employment.

 SEX (WAGES)

-In addition to the prohibition of sex discrimination under Title VII of the Civil Rights Act, the Equal Pay Act of 1963, as amended, prohibits sex-based wage discrimination between men and women performing substantially similar work in jobs requiring equal skill, effort, and responsibility under similar working conditions within the same establishment.
+In addition to the prohibition of sex discrimination under Title VII of the Civil Rights Act, the Equal Pay Act of 1963, as amended, prohibits wage discrimination based on sex between men and women performing substantially similar work in jobs requiring equal skill, effort, and responsibility under similar working conditions within the same establishment.

 GENETICS

-Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA) protects job applicants and employees from discrimination based on genetic information in hiring, promotion, termination, compensation, benefits, training, job classification, referrals, and other employment aspects.
-GINA also restricts employers from acquiring genetic information and strictly limits its disclosure.
-Genetic information includes information about genetic tests of applicants, employees, or their family members; the manifestation of diseases or disorders in family members (family medical history); and requests or receipt of genetic services by applicants, employees, or their family members.
+Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA) protects job applicants and employees from discrimination based on genetic information in hiring, promotion, termination, compensation, benefits, training, job classification, referrals, and other terms and conditions of employment.
+GINA also prohibits employers from requesting, acquiring, or disclosing genetic information except as strictly allowed by law.
+Genetic information includes information about genetic tests of applicants, employees, or their family members; the manifestation of diseases or disorders in family members (family medical history); and requests for or receipt of genetic services by applicants, employees, or their family members.

 RETALIATION

-All federal laws prohibit covered entities from retaliating against individuals who file a discrimination charge, participate in discrimination proceedings, or oppose illegal employment practices.
+All federal laws prohibit covered entities from retaliating against individuals who file a discrimination charge, participate in discrimination proceedings, or oppose unlawful employment practices.

 WHAT TO DO IF YOU BELIEVE DISCRIMINATION OCCURRED

-Field office information is available at www.eeoc.gov or in most phone directories under "U.S. Government" or "Federal Government."
-Additional information, including guidance on filing charges, is available at http://www.eeoc.gov.
+Field office information: Available at www.eeoc.gov or in most phone directories under "U.S. Government" or "Federal Government."